Green Senatorial Campaign Committee

-The Green Senatorial Campaign Committee (GSCC), also known as the National Green Senatorial Campaign Committee (NGSCC), is the Green Party committee for the United States Senate, working to elect Greens to the United States Senate.
+The Green Senatorial Campaign Committee (GSCC), also known as the National Green Senatorial Campaign Committee (NGSCC), is a Green Party committee working to elect Greens to the United States Senate.
 The organization was formed during the 2006 election cycle, operating similarly to a political action committee.
 In September 2007, it applied to the Federal Election Commission to be formally recognized as a campaign committee, and the following year, their request was unanimously approved.
 This marked the first time a party other than the Democrats or Republicans have had a Senatorial Campaign Committee recognized by the FEC.

-In the 2008 election cycle, the committee announced its plans to focus on races involving senators who continued to support funding for the Iraq War.
+In the 2008 election cycle, the committee announced its plans to focus on opposing senators who continued to support funding for the Iraq War.
 As of the 2020 election cycle, the Federal Election Commission recognized the committee as "active".

 History

 Early years

 The Green Senatorial Campaign Committee came into being for the 2006 midterm elections, in June 2006.
 The committee, which initially was based in Minneapolis and lacked official recognition by the Federal Election Commission (FEC), as a result had to operate in the style a political action committee, limited to $5,000 in expenditures per candidate.
 During the 2006 elections the GSCC contributed to seven senatorial campaigns, with contributions averaging $200 each.